Mpox

 Mpox outbreak in the UK

-Between 2018 and 2022, the UK had only a few cases of mpox, all were Clade II and originated from West Africa.
+Between 2018 and 2022, the UK had only a few cases of mpox; all were Clade II and originated from West Africa.
 The spread was effectively contained through quick diagnosis, isolation, and care at designated centres.
 Close contacts were quarantined and monitored, and post-exposure vaccination was recommended to prevent serious symptoms.

 However, in April/May 2022, three separate cases of mpox were identified.
 The first case involved an imported case from Nigeria but this didn't lead to further transmission.
 The second case suggested local transmission (caught within the UK), with an initial case having no travel history infecting two household members.